haberdashPI/Weber.jl/README.md

 `load`.
 Refer to the documentation of these individual functions for details.
 Generally you should create the sounds prior to running an experiment, as shown here, to minimize latency.
-If these functions are insufficient you may also want to take a look at the `SampledSignals` and `DSP` packages which Psychotask draws from.
+If these functions are insufficient you may also want to take a look at the `SampledSignals` and `DSP` packages which Weber draws from.

-Once you are done generating a stimulus, you need to call `sound` (as shown above) so that it can be presented to the subject by Psychotask using the `play` function.
+Once you are done generating a stimulus, you need to call `sound` (as shown above) so that it can be presented to the subject by Weber using the `play` function.
 The play function will return an object that you can call `pause` or `stop` on.